Bed-Wetting - When To Call a Doctor

 - Your child who has had bladder control for at least 3 months has begun to wet the bed, and this has happened more than a few times.

 If your child wets the bed but has no other symptoms, and you have tried home treatment without success, the doctor can recommend other methods of treatment.

 Watchful waiting is appropriate if bed-wetting is not affecting how your child is doing with schoolwork or getting along with his or her peers or family.
 Most children develop complete bladder control even without treatment.
 Home treatment may be all that is needed to help the child learn bladder control.

 Watchful waiting may not be appropriate if bed-wetting starts after a child has had bladder control for a period of time.
 Look for possible stresses that might be causing the bed-wetting.
 Bed-wetting may stop when your child's stress is relieved or managed.
 If it does not, your child should see a doctor.
 For more information, see:

 - Bed Wetting: Should My Child See a Doctor?

 Who to see

-following health professionals can evaluate and treat bed-wetting:
+The following health professionals can evaluate and treat bed-wetting:

 The following specialist(s) may be required if your child has medical or emotional conditions:

 To prepare for your appointment, see the topic Making the Most of Your Appointment.